ZhengyuWu0924/ECS150/REPORT.md

 ## Test

-Manually test has been done for each part.
+Manual testing has been done for each part.

-We also use ```tester.sh``` provided by professor on Canvas to test
+We also used ```tester.sh``` provided by professor Porquet to test

 our program on CSIF environment.

-Fully point received.
+We've passed all the test cases.